-ACS Award For Affordable Green Chemistry
+ACS Award for Affordable Green Chemistry

-More recently, he developed nontoxic foams that are 96% biobased and designed to replace polyurethanes made from toluene diisocyanates.
-The foams can be used in packaging or home insulation, Wool says.
+Kruper’s work “combines rigorous scientific habits with a keen understanding of the cost and engineering constraints that differentiate an interesting process from one that is useful,” says Clark R. Landis, a professor of chemistry at the University of Wisconsin, Madison.
+“Jack has the ability to simultaneously think like both a mechanistic chemist and a chemical engineer.”

-Although broadly focused on green materials, Wool’s research interests are eclectic.
-He is currently interested in hydrogen storage, nanomaterials, pressure-sensitive materials, the twinkling fractal theory of the glass transition, and making carbon fibers from chicken feathers, among others.
+Kruper, 58, has worked for three decades at Dow.
+He earned a B.S. in chemistry from the University of Michigan, Dearborn, and a Ph.D. in organic chemistry from the university’s Ann Arbor campus.
+He holds 62 U.S. patents and has published 26 peer-reviewed papers.

-Wool will present the award address before the ACS Division of Polymer Chemistry.
+Kruper will deliver the award address before the ACS Division of Inorganic Chemistry.

 Join the conversation